Provider FAQs

 Search codes on MedPolicy Blue »

-Per our Blue Cross and Blue Shield of Nebraska (BCBSNE) Provider Procedures, a provider may hold a member financially liable for a medical necessity or investigative denial only if:
+Per our Blue Cross and Blue Shield of Nebraska (BCBSNE) Provider Policies and Procedures, a provider may hold a member financially liable for a medical necessity or investigative denial only if:

-• The provider has advised the member – prior to services being provided – that he or she may be financially liable for the services provided
+• The provider has advised the member – prior to services being provided – that the member may be financially liable for the services provided

-• The provider must give the member an estimate of financial liability
+• The provider has given the member an estimate of financial liability

 For a situation where a patient requests services considered not medically necessary and/or investigative and agrees in writing to be responsible for the non-covered charges, the provider must file a paper claim with the signed patient waiver.
 If a claim is filed without a waiver and the claim is denied as provider liability (but a waiver was signed prior to the claim being filed), a provider may submit a reconsideration with the waiver.